 What Are Emotionally Intelligent Chatbots?

-Emotion-sensing chatbots are AI programs that can recognize and respond to human emotions.
-Unlike the kind of chatbots that read off scripts, these systems analyze text, voice, and other signals to divine users’ feelings.
+Emotionally intelligent chatbots are advanced AI systems that can detect, interpret, and respond to human emotions.
+Unlike traditional chatbots that rely on rigid scripts, these sentiment-aware chatbots analyze text, voice, and other behavioral cues to understand how users are feeling.

 Key Features of Emotionally Intelligent Chatbots